Evilleon/Tutorial-for-software-process-and-management/README.md

-# Tutorial-for-software-progress-and-management
+# Tutorial-for-software-procress-and-management
-Some tutorials for Software-Progress-And-Management,the software used includes COCOMOII and MS Project
+Some tutorials for Software-Procress-And-Management,the software used includes COCOMOII and MS Project